denkristoffer/filmbuff/README.md

 ### Configuration

-When initializing a new `FilmBuff::IMDb` instance an options Hash can be passed to change default behaviours:
+When initializing a new `FilmBuff::IMDb` instance keyword arguments can passed to change default behaviours:

-- SSL is used by default when communicating with IMDb but it can be turned off by explicitly setting `:ssl` to false.
+- SSL is used by default when communicating with IMDb but it can be turned off by explicitly setting `ssl` to false.
-- Locale defaults to `en_US` but this behaviour can be changed by passing `:locale` with a different value to the options Hash.
+- Locale defaults to `en_US` but this behaviour can be changed by passing `locale` with a different value.
 Locale can also be changed as necessary during runtime.
 See [Locales](#locales) for more information.

-`find_by_title` also takes an option hash that can be used to change its default behaviours on a per search basis.
+`find_by_title` also takes keyword arguments that can be used to change the default behaviours on a per search basis.

-- `:limit` limits the amount of results returned.
+- `limit` limits the amount of results returned.
-- `:types` decides the types of titles IMDb will search.
+- `types` decides the types of titles IMDb will search.
 Valid settings are:
     - title_popular
     - title_exact
     - title_approx